bahnson/dj-app/README.md

 In the app, switch to the library tab and drag music files there, to get the app to know about your tracks.
 Files are expected to match pattern: &lt;artist&gt;-&lt;track&gt;.&lt;extension&gt;.
 After import, switch to the transition tag ...

-/!\ Hot reload only pertains to the renderer process.
+(!)
+Hot reload only pertains to the renderer process.
 The main electron process is not able to be hot reloaded, only restarted.

+# TODO

+- suggestion component, suggestion service, track-graph
+- transition-details-wrapper into transition details
+- download mat-icons and ship under assets

 # Misc